 Ingredients

-- Honey: You can use a sugar-free honey substitute if you wish (be aware that this particular product contains xylitol).
-I tried both, and personally, I prefer real honey, in terms of both flavor and texture.
+- Honey: You can use a sugar-free honey substitute (be aware that this product contains xylitol).
+I tried both, and I prefer real honey in terms of flavor and texture.

-- Chicken breasts: Try to find fairly small ones to ensure even cooking.
+- Chicken breasts: Try to find fairly small ones, weighing 6-7 ounces each, to ensure even cooking.

 - Bacon: I use thin-cut slices in this recipe.
-In my experience, thick-cut pieces don't work as well.
+Thick-cut bacon doesn't work as well.

 Variations

-- Although Dijon mustard is especially good in this recipe, you can use other types of mustard if you wish.
+- Although Dijon mustard is perfect in this recipe, you can use other types of mustard.
 I've used spicy mustard a few times and liked it.

 - Maple syrup is a good substitute for honey.
 I almost always use honey, but I've used maple syrup a few times and liked it.